 Get A Taste Of Rottnest Island

-During winter, The Beach Club at Samphire hosts bonfires with epic views overlooking Thomson Bay.
-Get cosy by the fire and toast marshmallows and wrap your hands around their new soul-warming hot buttered rum cocktail.
+During the cooler months, Pinky’s Beach Club at Discovery Rottnest Island is the perfect place to rug up and enjoy the epic views overlooking Pinky's Beach while sipping on a warming cocktail.
 Hit up Bayside Bar, also located within Samphire, for their new winter menu that’s available Wednesday to Sunday.
 For a luxe, seaside dining experience, Samphire’s Lontara restaurant serves exquisite South East Asian dishes.
 Be sure to order the island’s scallops that are paired with caramelised minced duck.
-Located at Karma Rottnest, Riva boasts a Mediterranean-inspired menu featuring the wood-fired pizzas and three-course farm-to-table feasts.
+To indulge in perfectly prepared comfort food with flair, Isola is a must-visit.
+The Agnello arrosto roast lamb shoulder with burnt honey will warm you through and the Taglierini al granchio Shark Bay crab boasts the best of the region's fresh fare.
+If you like a side of locally produced art while you warm up over a morning coffee, head to Geordie’s Cafe and Art Gallery.
 For all other delish dining options, see here.

 Already packing your bags?
-Beat the winter blues and find your adventure on Rottnest Island.
+Beat the cool weather blues and find your adventure on Rottnest Island.
 With fine foods, rich culture, wild encounters and more, we reckon it’s about time you discovered the other side to Rotto.
-Download the full guide to see the other side of Rottnest Island here.
+Download the full guide to see the other side of Rottnest Island and discover how you can save up to 30% on ferry tickets, accomodation and tours with participating businesses here.

-Image credit: Tourism Western Australia, Samphire Rottnest Instagram
+Image credit: Tourism Western Australia, Rottnest Island Authority

 Editor’s note: This article is sponsored by Rottnest Island Authority and proudly endorsed by Urban List.
 Thank you for supporting the sponsors who make Urban List possible.
 Click here for more information on our editorial policy.